opentok/learning-opentok-ios/README.md

    session and publish an audio-video stream from a web browser:

-   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the iOS app.
+   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `SAMPLE_SERVER_BASE_URL` property used in the iOS app.
 Or -- if you are using hard-coded session ID, token, and API key settings -- set the `apiKey`,`sessionId`, and `token` variables.

    * Add the test.html file to a web server.
 (You cannot run WebRTC videos in web pages loaded